Proximity results and faster algorithms for Integer Programming using the Steinitz Lemma: Introduction

 Our algorithms and structural results rely on a Lemma of Steinitz~\cite{steinitz1913bedingt} that we now describe.
 Here $\|\cdot\|$ denotes an arbitrary norm of $ℝ^m$.

 \begin{theorem}[Steinitz (1913)] Let $x_1,\ldots,x_n \in \R^m$ such that

-There exists a permutation $π ∈ S_n$ such that all partial sums satisfy Here $c(m)$ is a constant depending on $m$ only. \end{theorem} The first explicit bounds on $c(m)$ were exponential in $m$ see~\cite{bergstrom1931neuer}.
-It was later shown by Sevast'anov~\cite{sevastianov1978approximate,sevast1997steinitz} that the constant $c(m)=m$ and that this is asymptotically optimal, see also~\cite{grinberg1980value}.
+There exists a permutation $π ∈ S_n$ such that all partial sums satisfy Here $c(m)$ is a constant depending on $m$ only. \end{theorem} Steinitz showed $c(m)≤ 2m$, see also~\cite{sevast1997steinitz,barany2008power}.
+It was later shown by Sevast'anov~\cite{sevastianov1978approximate,sevast1997steinitz} that the constant $c(m)≤m$.
+This is tight for asymmetric norms i.e., general gauge functions~\cite{grinberg1980value}.
+However, this bound is not optimal for symmetric norms.
+In particular, Banaszczyk proved $c(m) ≤ m - 1 + 1/m$, see~\cite{sevast1997steinitz}.
+It is a wide open question to understand the Steinitz constant for $\ell_p$-norms for $p≥2$.
+It is conjectured that the Steinitz constant should be $O(\sqrt{m})$ for the $\ell_\infty$-norm~\cite{barany2008power}.
+A proof of this conjecture or any asymptotic improvement would directly improve the bounds provided in this manuscript and would provide tightness results in a variety of settings.

 The proof of the Steinitz lemma with constant $c(m) = m$ is based on LP-techniques~\cite{grinberg1980value} and can be quickly summarized as follows.
 One constructs sets $A_n ⊃A_{n-1}⊃ \cdots ⊃A_m$ where $A_n = \{1,\dots,n\}$ and $|A_k|=k$ for each $k$ such that the following linear system which is described by $A_k$ with variables $λ_i, \, i ∈A_k$ is feasible for each $k$: